 4. Have a fixed repayment schedule

-Use a personal loan to pay off your debt, and you’ll know exactly how much is due each month and when your very last payment will be.
-Make only the minimum with a high interest credit card, and it could be years before you pay it off in full.
+If you use a personal loan to pay off your debt, you’ll know exactly how much is due each month and when your very last payment will be.
+Pay only the minimum with a high interest credit card and it could be years before you pay it off in full.

 Takeaway: By having a fixed repayment schedule, your payment and interest rate remain the same for the length of the loan, there’s no unexpected fluctuation in your monthly debt payment.

 While a debt consolidation loan may initially lower your credit score slightly since you’ll have to go through a hard credit inquiry, a debt consolidation loan may help improve it over time.
 That’s because you’ll be more likely to make on-time payments.
 Your payment history accounts for 35 percent of your credit score, so paying a single monthly bill when it’s due should significantly raise your score.

 Additionally, if any of your old debt was from credit cards and you keep your cards open, you’ll have both a better credit utilization ratio and a stronger history with credit.
 Amounts owed account for 30 percent of your credit score, while the length of your credit history accounts for 15 percent.
 These two categories could lower your score should you close your cards after paying them off.
 Keep them open to help your credit score.

 Takeaway: Consolidating debt can ultimately improve your credit score, particularly if you make on-time payments on the loan, as payment history is the most important factor in the calculation of your score.

 There are also some downsides to debt consolidation that you should consider before taking out a loan.